Woolly mammoth: Description

-These sizes are deduced from comparison with modern elephants of similar size.
+The appearance of the woolly mammoth is probably the best known of any prehistoric animal due to the many frozen specimens with preserved soft tissue and depictions by contemporary humans in their art.
+The average shoulder height for males of the species has been estimated at 2.8–3.15 m with a weight of 4.5–6 t, with females being smaller like living elephants, with a shoulder height of 2.3–2.6 m and a weight of 2.8–4 t.
+This size is comparable to the largest living elephant species, the African bush elephant (Loxodonta africana), but is considerably smaller than the earlier Mammuthus meridionalis and Mammuthus trogontherii and the contemporary Mammuthus columbi.
+The woolly mammoth exhibited size variation throughout its range, with individuals from Western Europe being considerably larger (with adult males estimated to be on average 2.99–3.31 m tall and 5.2–6.9 t in weight) than those found in Siberia (with adult males of this population being estimated on average 2.66–2.94 m tall and 3.9–5.2 t in weight).
+One of the largest recorded woolly mammoths is the Siegsdorf specimen from Germany, with an estimated shoulder height of 3.49 m and an estimated body mass of 8.2 t.
+A newborn calf would have weighed about 90 kg.

 Few frozen specimens have preserved genitals, so the sex is usually determined through examination of the skeleton.
 The best indication of sex is the size of the pelvic girdle, since the opening that functions as the birth canal is always wider in females than in males.
 Though the mammoths on Wrangel Island were smaller than those of the mainland, their size varied, and they were not small enough to be considered "island dwarfs".
 The last woolly mammoth populations are claimed to have decreased in size and increased their sexual dimorphism, but this was dismissed in a 2012 study.